yushaku/shadow-core/notes/core/Voter.md

 - **Dynamic Voting Power**: Integrates with the `VoteModule.sol` to use a user's real-time voting power.
 - **Fee-to-Voters Mechanism**: Orchestrates the system that redirects trading fees from legacy pools to the voters.

+## X ratio

+This one determines how the weekly YSK emissions are split between the liquid YSK token and the staked xYSK token when they are distributed to the liquidity pool gauges.

+How it Works

+When it's time to distribute the weekly emissions to a gauge, the Voter contract uses the following logic:

+1. It calculates the total claimable emissions for the gauge.
+2. It uses the xRatio to determine how much of those emissions should be paid out in xYSK.
+The formula is:

+$$
+amount_of_xYSK = (total_emissions * xRatio) / 1_000_000
+$$

+3. The remaining amount is paid out in YSK.

+The 1_000_000 in the formula represents 100%.

+- `xRatio` = 1,000,000 (100%): All emissions are distributed as xYSK.
+This is the default setting.
+- `xRatio` = 500,000 (50%): The emissions are split 50/50.
+Half are paid out as xYSK, and the other half as YSK.
+- `xRatio` = 0 (0%): All emissions are distributed as YSK.

+Purpose of xRatio

+The xRatio gives the protocol's governance a powerful tool to influence the tokenomics of the system.
+By adjusting this ratio, governance can:

+- Incentivize Staking: By increasing the xRatio, governance can encourage users to hold the staked xYSK token, which can lead to more price stability and long-term alignment with the protocol.
+- Increase Liquidity: By decreasing the xRatio, governance can provide more liquid YSK rewards, which might be more attractive to short-term liquidity providers.

 ---

 ## Workflows